industrial-edge/qr-code-scanner/docs/Installation.md

         "Mqtt_Broker_Server": "ie-databus",
         "User": "edge",
         "Password": "edge",
-        "Metadata": "ie/m/j/simatic/v1/s7c1/dp",
+        "Metadata": "ie/m/j/simatic/v1/opcuac1/dp",
-        "Topic": "ie/d/j/simatic/v1/s7c1/dp/w/PLC_S7",
+        "Topic": "ie/d/j/simatic/v1/opcuac1/dp/w/PLC_OPC",
         "Variable": "GDB_appSignals_APP_QRCode"
     }
 ```

 - **Scannertype**: Name of your scanner, which is used in the Linux device tree
-- **Mqtt_Broker_Server**: Service name of the IE Databus
+- **Mqtt_Broker_Server**: Service name of the Databus
-- **User**: User of the  S7 Connector databus topic
+- **User**: User of the  OPC UA Connector databus topic
-- **Password**: Password of the  S7 Connector databus topic
+- **Password**: Password of the  OPC UA Connector databus topic
 - **Metadata**: Topic of the metadata of the used connector
-- **Topic**: The connection name of the S7 Connector connection, which is used to send the scanned code to the PLC.
-The topic consists of the default S7 Connector topic `ie/d/j/simatic/v1/s7c1/dp/w` and the *connection name* configured in the S7 Connector Configurator (Here `PLC_S7`)
+- **Topic**: The connection name of the OPC UA Connector connection, which is used to send the scanned code to the PLC.
+The topic consists of the default OPC UA Connector topic `ie/d/j/simatic/v1/opcuac1/dp/w` and the *connection name* configured in the OPC UA Connector Configurator (Here `PLC_OPC`)
-- **Variable**: The name of the variable, which is configured in the S7 Connector
+- **Variable**: The name of the variable, which is configured in the OPC UA Connector

 Adjust the configuration file depending on your needs.